ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-022524.md

 ## Items of Note

+### Pony 0.58.2 has been released

+Pony 0.58.2 was released this past Saturday.
+It features a number of improvements.
+We recommend updating as soon as possible.

+There's a critical bug fix that remove an unlikley but possible memory corruption that can occur when using `Array.copy_to`.
+Everyone should definitely update to get that fix.

+For all the MacOS users out there, we once again are doing releases built for Apple Silicon based machines.
+The first went out with 0.58.2.
+We are very happy that GitHub has made Apple Silicon runners available for Open Source projects and that we can again provide builds for Apple Silicon based machines.

+We've added Fedora 39 as a supported platform.

+And for all your domain modellers out there, we've added a new package to the standard library for doing [constrained types](https://stdlib.ponylang.io/constrained_types--index/).
+The documentation has some relatively in-depth how-to use examples.
+It's a great addition to the standard library.
+If you have questions on how to use, stop by the [Zulip](https://ponylang.zulipchat.com) and ask.

 ### Pony Virtual Users' Group Recordings

 We're organizing the Pony Virtual Users' Group recordings into a channel on Vimeo.
 You can locate the channel at [vimeo.com/channels/ponyvug](https://vimeo.com/channels/ponyvug).